The following features and functionalities allow your community to interact with your content and each other.

 This is most likely due to Permissions.
 For example, if the admin is Allowed to a specific Filter, Group, and/or Department, then they’ll only have permission to moderate events assigned to that Classification(s).
 If the event(s) in question do not have at least one of their Allowed Filters assigned to it, then they will not see it in their queue.

 Localist Permissions are not a hierarchy.
 For example, a Platform Admin must also be checked as an Event Admin in order to access events in the Admin Dashboard.
-Suggested permission levels are marked with a single asterisk* and non-admin permission levels are marked with a double asterisk**.
+Non-admin permission levels are marked with a double asterisk**.

 ||Who should have this permission?